mark-hahn/git-diff-popup/README.md

 - Change tabs and even edit text while the non-modal pop-up stays up.
 - Drag the pop-up around to reveal text underneath.
 - Click on the copy-all button which places all lines in the clipboard.
 The pop-up will close.
 - Click on the revert button to replace the selected text with the old version.
 The pop-up will close.
+(You may undo the revert).
 - Close the pop-up by clicking on the Close button, pressing escape, or pressing `ctrl-alt-D` again.

 ## Live Archive